Additional Qualifications

 How and when to apply

-• Proof of course completion (either Certificate of Qualification from Ontario College of Teachers (OCT) or Letter of Recommendation from an OCT recognized AQ provider)
+• Proof of successful course completion (OCT updated certificate or letter of recommendation from an OCT recognized AQ provider)*

 Registration

-To find full course descriptions or to register for one of our courses, please visit the new registration site.
+To find full course descriptions or to register for one of our courses, please visit the AQ registration site.

 For admission into Part 1 of a multi-session course or a one-session course, teachers are required to: